DexterMagnific/QSvgStyle/README.md

 USAGE
 =====

-* If you have root access, you need first to copy or symlink the libqsvgstyle.so library to the plugins directory of Qt:
+* If you have root access, you need to copy or symlink the libqsvgstyle.so library to the plugins directory of Qt:

 $ cd /usr/lib/qt4/plugins/styles